top of page

 Here at Rose’s Agency Home Care, we care for all kinds of Dementia patients, with Alzheimer’s being the most common.
 Our caregivers use a person-centered care approach to help patients improve their well-being and quality of life.
 To do so, we focus on five key elements of personalized care to ensure the people we care for are as healthy and happy as possible.
 These elements focus on empathy, active listening, communication, shared decision-making, and a thorough understanding of each individual's needs.

-How We Care for Patients with Alzheimer's & Other Dementia
+How We Care for Patients with Alzheimer's

 1. Empathy